phossa/phossa-route/README.md

   http://servername/path/index.php?c=controller&a=action&id=1&name=nick
   ```

-  Or
+  Or use a single parameter

   ```
   http://servername/path/?r=controller-action-id-1-name-nick
   ```

-- **Predefined Parameter Pairs (PPP)**
+- **Parameter Pairs Routing (PPR)**

-  Using predefined parameter and value pairs like the following
+  Using parameter and value pairs like the following

   ```
   http://servername/path/index.php/controller/action/id/1/name/nick
   ```

-  Parameter orders can be arbitary, but have to appear in pairs.
+  Parameters order can be arbitary, but have to appear in pairs.
 Advantage of
   this scheme is fast, web crawler friendly and easy for static file caching.
   If URL rewriting is used, the above can be written into the following,